 It’s perfectly OK to sort through one drawer of clothing each day or do a hour every Saturday for a month.
+Or go through one category of clothing at a time.
 If you follow the tips below and take action, I guarantee you will still make progress!

 5. Take Your Clothes Out